TheArtOfficial/ArtOfficialStudio-Documentation/README.md

 7. Under scopes, check: read:packages
 8. Click **Generate Token**
 9. Copy and save your token securely.
 You won't be able to see it again!

 ---

+# Local Installation

+## First Time Setup starts here

+If your Nvidia Driver does not support cu128, there is a cu126 version available as well!
+Just swap
+`ghcr.io/theartofficial/artofficialstudio:latest`
+for
+`ghcr.io/theartofficial/artofficialstudio:cu126latest`

+Nvidia 50xx series requires cu128, which is why that is my official release.
+Drivers are backward compatible, so there is no reason not to update to the latest driver that supports the latest CUDA version.
+But for those who cannot, the cu126 version should work the same.

+---